 Asset owners can make a claim of compliance if they compete for business.
 If they do not compete for business but report their performance to an oversight body, they may choose to comply with the GIPS standards for asset owners.

 Compliance is a firm-wide process that cannot be achieved on a single product or composite.
 A firm has only two options with regard to compliance with the GIPS standards:

-Following the GIPS standards allows investment management firms to assure prospective clients that the historical track record they report is both complete and fairly presented.
+Following the GIPS standards allows asset managers to assure prospective clients that the historical track record they report is both complete and fairly presented.
 Compliance enables the GIPS-compliant firm to participate in competitive bids against other compliant firms throughout the world.
 Achieving and maintaining compliance may also strengthen the firm’s internal controls over performance-related processes and procedures.

-Investors have a greater level of confidence in the integrity of performance presentations of a GIPS-compliant firm.
+Investors (prospective clients) have a greater level of confidence in the integrity of performance presentations of a GIPS-compliant firm.
 Investors can easily compare performance presentations from different investment management firms.

 Compliance with the GIPS standards does not eliminate the need for due-diligence, but it enhances the credibility of investment management firms that have chosen to undertake this responsibility.